iliakan/javascript-tutorial/1-js/2-first-steps/10-comparison/article.md

 The algorithm to compare two strings is simple:

-1. Compare the first characters of both strings.
+1. Compare first characters of both strings.
 2. If the first one is greater(or less), then the first string is greater(or less) than the second and we're done.
 3. Otherwise if first characters are equal, compare the second characters the same way.
 4. Repeat until the end of any string.